 A review of contemporary media reveals that "in their own right" is frequently used to highlight individual accomplishments and independence, particularly in fields like business, entertainment, and sports.
 This reflects a broader cultural emphasis on self-reliance and meritocracy.

-For instance, news articles often describe entrepreneurs who have built successful companies "in their own right," emphasizing their innovative ideas and hard work.
+Take this case: news articles often describe entrepreneurs who have built successful companies "in their own right," emphasizing their innovative ideas and hard work.
 Similarly, athletes who have achieved significant milestones are often celebrated for their accomplishments "in their own right," highlighting their talent and dedication.

 Data and Statistics